logbee/docker-kafka/README.md

 # Docker container for Kafka #
 This cointainer was built for testing the logbee/keyscore project without having the need of a actual running kafka instance on a physical machine.

-The latest image is available at https://hub.docker.com/r/logbee/kafka/ on tag v3.
+The latest image is available at https://quay.io/repository/logbee/docker-kafka.

 ## Build image from Dockerfile ##
 Build the image in the docker-kafka directory: